michaeleii/oop-term-project/README.md

 1. Add content to Section 3 on the homepage.
    - This task is responsible for adding content to the homepage.

+## Feb 28 (Second Sprint Complete)

+### Michael Lei

+I worked on the following tasks:

+1. Implement Register
+   - This task is responsible for registering users.

+### Brian

+I worked on the following tasks:

+1. Normalize the database
+   - This task is responsible for making data in the database easily accessible.

+### Hani

+I worked on the following tasks:

+1. Create Settings EJS Page
+   - This task is responsible for showing users a settings page when users click on settings.

 <!-- Example below:
     March 9th (First Sprint Complete)
     Amy Chan: